Celayix Home » Schedule Changes – Automation of Communications

-An advanced employee scheduling software, such as Celayix, addresses many of the challenges and complexities of scheduling employees.
-These include fulfilling client contracts, reducing labor costs, and optimizing resources etc. Quick and powerful tools allow schedulers to reduce avoidable overtime, as well as follow any other critical business rules.
+An advanced employee scheduling software, such as Celayix, addresses many challenges and complexities of scheduling employees.
+These include fulfilling client contracts, reducing labor costs, optimizing resources etc. Quick and powerful tools allow schedulers to reduce avoidable overtime, as well as follow any other critical business rules.
 Well, it’s one thing to put together the perfect schedule.
 But of course, employees have to do their part in the process – they actually have to show up to work!
 This means that they have to be aware of their schedule, as well as any schedule changes.

 In the real world, things are always changing.
 Previously scheduled shifts are deleted, changed, moved, and reallocated to other employees for shift swaps.
 New shifts are created and assigned.